C5278/recap-workshop-2025/README.md

                  [
                   If you get the below error then follow step  below `To subscribe this application link an Identity Authentication tenant to the subaccount with the "Establish Trust" option. `
-                  1. Go to Trust COnfiguration and click on Enable Trust
+                          1. Go to Trust Configuration and click on Enable Trust
                           2. Select '.trial-accounts.ondemand.com' and enable the IAS tenant
                           3. Click on `Administration Console` and click on forgot to password, to set password for user.
                           4. Go to `Role Collections` and provide `Launchpad_Admin` role to the user.
                           5. Now you are ready to create `SAP Build Work Zone` instance, go to step 12.1 ]

     - Click on SAP Build Work Zone instance and go to the application
     - After login in to the Application, Click on `Create Site` with name 'Sales Order'
     - Now Navigate to Content Manager > Content Explorer > HTML5 Apps